 The first New Zealand International Festival of the Arts in March 1986 saw the NZSO perform with Dame Joan Sutherland and conductor Richard Bonynge at the Gala opening event as well as for the Australasian premiere of Andrew Lloyd Webber's Requiem.
 The 1990s saw the NZSO play at Expo ’92 in Seville, Spain, and accompany members of iconic New Zealand band Split Enz for a series of concerts called ENZSO.

 The past few years has seen the orchestra play the BBC Proms in London, the World Expo at Aichi, Japan, and undertake a sold-out European tour.
-Today the NZSO boasts 90 musicians and performs over 100 shows a year.
+Today, the NZSO is recognised as an outstanding orchestra of international stature and our reputation for artistic excellence attracts many of the world’s leading conductors and soloists each year.
+In 2016 the NZSO was nominated for Best Orchestral Performance at the prestigious Grammy Awards.

 The NZSO performs in concert halls, schools, marae, hospitals, parks, rest homes and even on railway platforms.
 You can download the NZSO's music and keep up with them on Facebook and twitter.
 Extensive community and education programmes takes their music to young people up and down New Zealand, giving them a chance to get up close and personal with NZSO players and inspiring them towards a life-long love of music.